qfchou/qfchou.github.io/_pages/about.md

   - /about.html
 ---

-I am a **third-year Ph.D. student** in the [Department of Computer Science and Engineering](https://www.uta.edu/academics/schools-colleges/engineering/academics/departments/cse) at [The University of Texas at Arlington](https://www.uta.edu/), supervised by [Prof. Junzhou Huang](https://ranger.uta.edu/~huang/).
+I am a **third-year Ph.D. candidate** in the [Department of Computer Science and Engineering](https://www.uta.edu/academics/schools-colleges/engineering/academics/departments/cse) at [The University of Texas at Arlington](https://www.uta.edu/), supervised by [Prof. Junzhou Huang](https://ranger.uta.edu/~huang/).
 Before that, I obtained a Bachelor of Applied Bioscience from [Chu Kochen Honors College](http://ckc.zju.edu.cn/ckcen/) at [Zhejiang University](https://www.zju.edu.cn/english/).

 My research interests lie broadly in the following areas: